Haley Thomas: MSV Duisburg

 Thomas joined MSV Duisburg of the Frauen-Bundesliga on January 18, 2024, signing a contract through the second half of the 2023–24 campaign.
 She made her club debut ten days later, playing 90 minutes in a 2–1 defeat to 1.
 FC Nürnberg.
 At the end of the season, Duisburg were relegated to the 2.
 Frauen-Bundesliga, but instead dropped from the professional ranks and joined the Regionalliga due to financial difficulties.

 Spokane Zephyr

 On June 20, 2024, Thomas signed with Spokane Zephyr FC ahead of the inaugural USL Super League season.
 Thomas's move both reunited her with Duisburg teammate Taryn Ries and brought her back to her home state.
 On September 22, 2024, she scored a game-winning diving header that helped Spokane beat DC Power FC and earn the club's first-ever victory.
 She also contributed throughout the season defensively and was named to the USL Super League Team of the Month in March 2025 after registering 22 clearances and winning 15 duels.

+In her second season in Spokane, Thomas missed the Zephyr's first four matches as she recovered from a head injury.
+After returning to the field, she quickly re-inserted herself into Spokane's starting lineup, starting in all but 2 of her 24 matches across the campaign.
+In May 2026, the Zephyr folded after two seasons.

+Fort Lauderdale United

+On July 15, 2026, Thomas was announced to have signed for fellow USL Super League team Fort Lauderdale United FC.
+She was named Fort Lauderdale's club captain the following month.
+On August 19, 2026, she made her Fort Lauderdale debut, starting and playing the entirety of the team's season-opening loss to Sporting JAX.